 - Overseeing existing waste diversion programs until they are wound up.

-- Developing and operating a registry to register and receive information from obligated parties responsible for materials under the RRCEA to register with the Authority and report on waste recovery.
+- Developing and operating a registry for producers responsible for materials under the RRCEA to register with the Authority and report on waste recovery.

 - Managing, analyzing and reporting on the information in the registry.

 - Advocating for the circular economy to spur innovation and protect the environment.

 A circular economy today for a waste-free tomorrow.

 Enforce producer responsibility and advocate for the circular economy to spur innovation and protect the environment.

 Integrity: We believe in working in ways that consistently earn the trust and respect of our colleagues and those we regulate and work with outside the organization in achieving the Authority’s mandate.
 Open dialogue and transparency are key to achieving this trust.

 Inclusion: Our practices continuously evolve to ensure we reflect and include the value of diversity (ethnicity, gender, age, national origin, disability, sexual orientation, education, faith, gender, culture, race, perspectives, work experiences and lifestyles) in our every day work.
 We acknowledge that we operate in a changing society and we will reflect that change in our work.

 Collaboration: We work with team members, colleagues, stakeholders, and partners to build consensus and solve problems, recognizing our obligation to deliver on our regulatory mandate.